compadrejunior/typescript-course/Chapter-02/README.md

 // Argument of type 'number' is not assignable to parameter of type 'string'.
 ```

+> [!NOTE]
+>
-> ℹ️ **Note:** Even if you don’t have type annotations on your parameters,
+> Even if you don’t have type annotations on your parameters, TypeScript will
-> TypeScript will still check that you passed the right number of arguments.
+> still check that you passed the right number of arguments.

-## Return Type Annotations
+**Return Type Annotations**

 You can also add return type annotations.
 Return type annotations appear after
 the parameter list: